Census Dots

 Native American/Other

-Of the 333 places in Utah, Central Valley is the 202nd most populous.
+Central Valley is ranked the 194th most populous place in Utah, out of 334 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Central Valley was ranked the 202nd most populous place in the 2020 Census.

 Central Valley's White Population